arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-thermo/tutorials/how-general/content.md

  - micropython
 ---

 The Modulino ecosystem provides modular sensors and actuators that streamline prototyping and development.
 Each module follows a standardised form factor with QWIIC connectors and I²C protocol integration, allowing simple connection and programming of multiple nodes.
-In addition to QWIIC connectors, Modulinos expose solderable pins for compatibility with boards that don't support QWIIC.
+In addition to QWIIC connectors, Modulino nodes expose solderable pins for compatibility with boards that don't support QWIIC.

 ## The Modulino System